How and when do I register?

 How do I resolve a problem or concern?

 If you have a problem with a coach or class, we encourage you to speak with your child’s coach.
 Our instructors strive to put our gymnasts first, and will do their best to resolve your concern.
-If you and the instructor cannot resolve your concern, contact Matt Reed, gym owner and Head Team Coach, at 614-409-7655.
+If you and the instructor cannot resolve your concern, contact Matt Reed, gym owner and Competition Team Head Coach, at 614-409-7655.
 We value your feedback and want to work with you to ensure a positive experience.